 Dear colleagues,

 Earlier this month a National Research Council report entitled Precise Geodetic Infrastructure: National Requirements for a Shared Resource was published via the National Academies Press.
+The report, authored by the National Research Council's Committee on the National Requirements for Precision Geodetic Infrastructure and the Committee on Seismology and Geodynamics, is freely available in PDF format.

 A NOAA expedition that concluded this past Sunday focused on mapping the offshore extent of the San Andreas fault at high-resolution.
 Using sonar mapping and other imaging and geophysical technologies, the NOAA-funded group, led by Chris Goldfinger from Oregon State University, is building a 3D model of the fault that they hope will reveal information about earthquake behavior as well as the role of the fault in undersea life:

 The National Center for Airborne Laser Mapping (NCALM) has issued their annual call for proposals to their graduate student seed project program.
 This program collects LiDAR data for up to ten graduate student PIs who require data for their research.
+Data collection is typically limited to 40 km2 per project and must be targeted at a basic research question in the Earth sciences.
+Email announcement: